akinomurasame/redpen_ruby/README.md

 # RedpenRuby

-TODO: Write a gem description
+Ruby wrapper for redpen: a text inspection tool.

 ## Installation